-Craftsmen and artisans gave their time to restore the damages in traditional ways, mostly with bits we had found; only rarely they would re‑sculpture a complete essential link.
-Because of lack of accommodation we would find shelter in those buildings while working.
+Craftsmen and artisans gave their time to restore the damages in traditional ways, mostly with bits we had found; only rarely they would re‑sculpture an entire essential link.
+Because of lack of accommodation, we would take shelter in those buildings while working.
 No, there were no ghosts.

-The results were buildings that showed their age, pleasingly cleaned from the debris, still providing an impression of the past appearance.
+The results were buildings that showed their age, pleasingly cleaned from the debris, still providing an impression of their former appearance.
 And once again one could feel the presence of their spirit occupying its place and expressing itself again.

-Thirty years later during a return trip from my second home, Australia, nostalgia invited me to visit this monastery again.
+Thirty years later during a return trip from my second home, Australia, nostalgia invited me to revisit this monastery.
 Alas, I was shocked.
-Affluence had taken over and rebuilt the monastery to a crude insensitive degree: there were no broken pieces any more, it looked like new.
+Affluence had taken over and rebuilt the monastery to a crude, insensitive degree: there were no broken pieces anymore, it looked like new.
 The spirit had withdrawn.

-Pursuant to the described motto, in a humble way, I have begun to treat Tango music the same as we did to the old monastery: I removed some of the debris of wear from the old recordings so music can be appreciated undisturbed.
-I cleaned only noticeable damage caused through mechanical wear of the record thus spoiling the sound.
+Under the described motto, humbly, I have begun to treat Tango music the same as we did the old monastery: I removed some of the debris of wear from the early recordings so music can be appreciated undisturbed.
+I cleaned only noticeable damage caused by mechanical wear of the record thus spoiling the sound.
 And further, I intend to enhance what the lack of recording technology had been unable to capture in the first place.
 I am acutely aware of the fine line to be drawn.

-A bit further up on the page I described a line I do not want to overstep.
+A bit further up on the page, I described a line I do not want to overstep.
 How do I judge?
 Primarily, I feel the spirit of the music, and I notice, when it comes out more or when it pulls back.
 Therefore, I know where to start and also, when I have gone too far.
-In addition, I am a musician with a good ear, I have studied acoustics and sound engineering and finally, I am a dancer, who dances, when he is moved by the music, its spirit, my benevolent, cheerful guide.
+Also, I am a musician with an accurate ear, I have studied acoustics and sound engineering, and finally, I am a dancer, who dances, when he is moved by the music’s spirit, my kind and cheerful guide.

 Where do the music recordings come from?
-People know of my interest in music and often they give me their favourite records, sometimes without any information about the recording.
+People know of my interest in music, and often they give me their favourite records, sometimes without any information about the songs themselves.
 If the music (its spirit) grabs me (it has to, because sometimes I spent hours on one piece) then, a piece of music will be dusted and becomes part of the collection available on this site.